roblillack/spot/README.md

 #### How do I write custom components?

-There are many ways to separate your UI into components in Spot.
+There are a few different ways to separate your UI into components in Spot;
-For some ideas, check out the `custom-components` example.
+for some ideas, check out the `custom-components` example.
+The main way to write custom components is to create a struct that implements the `spot.Component` interface.
+This interface has a single method, `Render(ctx *spot.RenderContext) spot.Component`, which is called to render the component.
+Components created like this can be used in the same way as the built-in ones.

+Look at the `BlinkingButton` component in the example to see how this is done.

 #### Can I use Spot with a completely different widget library than the provided one?